Tupay88/ML_12/README.md

 ### Current Limitations

 **Model Limitations:**
-1. Limited Predictive Accuracy: The overall Weighted F1-Score of 0.379 suggests that while the model provides insights, there's significant room for improvement in predictive accuracy, especially for minority classes and during rush hours
+1. **Limited Predictive Accuracy**: The overall Weighted F1-Score of 0.379 suggests that while the model provides insights, there's significant room for improvement in predictive accuracy, especially for minority classes and during rush hours.
-2. Struggles with 'Severe' Incidents (Rush Hour): The very low F1-score for 'Severe' incidents during rush hours (0.02) is a critical limitation, as these are high-impact events the model needs to predict effectively.
+2. **Struggles with 'Severe' Incidents (Rush Hour)**: The very low F1-score for 'Severe' incidents during rush hours (0.02) is a critical limitation, as these are high-impact events the model needs to predict effectively.
-3. Class Imbalance Impact: Despite efforts, class imbalance likely still affects the model's ability to generalize to less frequent incident types, as seen in the varied per-class performance.
+3. **Class Imbalance Impact**: Despite efforts, class imbalance likely still affects the model's ability to generalize to less frequent incident types, as seen in the varied per-class performance.

 **Data Limitations:**
-1. **Historical Data Only**: Model trained on past incidents; unprecedented event types may not be predicted accurately
+1. **Historical Data Only**: The model is trained on past incidents; unprecedented event types or shifts in operational patterns may not be predicted accurately.
 2. **Missing External Factors**: The current model does not include crucial external factors such as weather data, special events, or construction activity, which are known to influence transit delays.
 3. **Limited Geographic Detail**: While station and route information is available, more granular geographic data (e.g., specific intersections, track segments) could provide deeper insights.
 4. **Temporal Scope**: The 2014-2025 data, while extensive, may not fully capture very recent changes in operational procedures or system upgrades.

 **Operational Limitations:**
 1. **Real-Time Deployment**: The current model is a proof-of-concept; operationalization requires integrating it into TTC's real-time systems for immediate predictive insights.
 2. **Human Oversight Required**: The model is a decision-support tool and should augment, not replace, the expertise and judgment of human operators and managers.
 3. **Model Drift**: Operational environments evolve; the model will require continuous monitoring, retraining, and updating to maintain its effectiveness over time.

 ### Future Improvements